binomialhq/poly/doc/SPECIFICATION.md

 semantic validation, otherwise provoking an error.

 Currently, annotations only support the Hindu-Arabic numeral system.
-This is justified by one's own lack of knowledge in other numeral systems, and their use in a context where the numerals bear meaning.
+This is justified by one's own lack of knowledge of other numeral systems, and their use in a context where the numerals bear meaning.
 Future revisions should change this behaviour to span other numeral systems as well.